GeneralJustinian/Missions-Expanded-VU-1.34.-/README.md

 # Missions-Expanded-VU-1.34.-
-Contains all current files of Missions Expanded 1.34.* andamp; those from Lions of the North
+Contains all current files of Missions Expanded 1.34.* and those from Lions of the North